openeuler-mirror/kernel/Documentation/networking/smc-sysctl.rst

 	The default value inherits from net.ipv4.tcp_wmem[1].

-	The minimum value is 16KiB and there is no hard limit for max value, but only allowed 512KiB for SMC-R and 1MiB for SMC-D.
+	The minimum value is 16KiB and there is no hard limit for max value, but only allowed 512KiB for SMC-R using physically contiguous buffers, 256MiB for SMC-R using other buf type and 1MiB for SMC-D.

 	Default: 16K